Skip to content

 • mild urinary incontinence;

-• impression of a more fragile bladder;
+• a feeling of a more fragile bladder;

-• more uncomfortable sex.
+• more uncomfortable sexual intercourse.

-The famous “mental fog”
+The famous "brain fog"

-Fatigue that goes beyond simple “mental load”
+A fatigue that goes beyond simple "mental load"

 Invisible risks in the background